Let’s face it, running on a treadmill can be a bit boring… especially if the only place you have to set it up is in the corner of a room or garage.

 Bowflex treadmill reviews

-According to user reviews, the treadmills are stable but sleek and easy to fit into many spaces in your home.
+According to user reviews, the treadmills are stable but sleek and you’ll easily find space in your home for a treadmill.
 People find the running path and arm rails comfortable and well-positioned for optimal use.

 However, some users report problems with the JRNY not working consistently or smoothly.
 But many people have solved the JRNY issues with troubleshooting tips from Bowflex.